Chapel of Our Lady of the Crag: Restoration

-The windows have been conserved and figure of the medieval knight restored, internally a modern statue of Madonna and Child has been sculpted and was placed in the shrine in 2000.
+The windows have been conserved and the figure of the medieval knight restored.
+Internally a modern statue of Madonna and Child has been sculpted and was placed in the shrine in 2000.
 Since 2017 the site has been in the care of the Chapel of Our Lady of the Crag Trust.

 The 1919 statue of 'Our Lady of the Crag' now stands in the grounds of St Mary's Catholic church.